akii1234/yogya/README.md

-# Yogya - NLP-Powered ATS System
+# Yogya - AI-Powered Competency-Based Hiring Platform

 ## 🎯 Project Overview

-Yogya is a sophisticated **NLP-powered Applicant Tracking System (ATS)** that uses advanced Natural Language Processing techniques to intelligently match job descriptions with resumes.
-The system provides accurate, semantic-based scoring that goes far beyond simple keyword matching.
+Yogya is a revolutionary **competency-based hiring platform** that transforms traditional recruitment by focusing on what candidates can actually do, not just what their resumes say.
+We combine advanced AI with structured behavioral evaluation to eliminate bias and identify real potential.

 ## 🏗️ Project Architecture